 These castles are also indicative of the overall ambiance of Walt Disney World and Disneyland Resort.
 In general, Walt Disney World is large and grandiose.
 Everything is more spread out, the parks occupy larger spaces, and everything is flat out big.
 Disneyland Resort occupies less space and in general things just seem smaller.

-It’s possible to escape the real world, but this illusion breaks down from time to time because real world establishments are just outside of the parks.
+It’s possible to escape the real world at Disneyland Resort, but this illusion breaks down from time to time as the parks are bordered by Anaheim and the greater Los Angeles metro area just outside of the parks.
 Some people love this, as access to the real world (and its cheaper food and amenities) is important to them.
-The real world ‘buffer’ at Walt Disney World makes escapism easier, but the trade-off is that it makes commuting around the massive resort more time consuming.
+By contrast, the “Disney Bubble” buffer makes escapism easier in Florida, but the trade-off is that it makes commuting around the massive resort more time consuming.

 Both Walt Disney World and Disneyland, for lack of a better term, have that aura of “Disney magic” to them, and you don’t get a lesser experience in terms of this by going to either.
 Fans of one or the other might argue otherwise, contending on opposite sides that Walt Disney World is more magical because it was what Walt Disney envisioned to “fix” the errors of Disneyland.

-Whether these be Brazilian kids, cheerleaders, youth groups, etc., they are large, under-supervised, and often unruly groups.
+Whether these be cheerleaders, youth groups, etc., they are large, under-supervised, and often unruly groups.
 (Get that many kids together with little supervision and their background is irrelevant–they will misbehave.)
 We have never had any serious issue with these groups, however, there are plenty of horror stories.
 Chances are that they won’t pose a problem for you, but if you get in a long line right behind one of these groups, even the most patient person may lose their cool by the end of the line.

 In practice, these differences in demographics are a relative non-factor.
 The busy seasons at Disneyland are the busy seasons at Walt Disney World, and the slow seasons are also the same at each, with minor variances.
 We consider differences in crowds at one versus insignificant.